Justin Turner Player Props: Red Sox vs. Blue Jays

 Justin Turner At The Plate

-- Turner has five doubles, two home runs and 14 walks while batting .259.
+- Turner is batting .265 with six doubles, two home runs and 14 walks.

-- In 30 games played this season, he has homered in two of them.
+- He has homered in two of 31 games played this season, and in 1.5% of his plate appearances.

-- In eight games this year (26.7%), Turner has picked up an RBI, including two games with multiple runs batted in.
+- Turner has driven in a run in eight games this year (25.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.